Irfanul383/portfolio_website/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The Website is accessible at: https://irfanul.netlify.app/

 ## Available Scripts
-Project is accessible at: https://irfanul.netlify.app/ In the project directory, you can run:
+In the project directory, you can run:

 ### `npm start`